 Divorce can be an extremely difficult time in an individual’s life and nobody said the process would be easy.
 It presents a variety of challenges and concerns.
 Even some of the most amicable separations have the potential to quickly become bitter and messy.
-However, having an experienced divorce attorney on your side can ensure your rights and best interests are protected at all times.
+However, having an experienced divorce lawyer on your side can ensure your rights and best interests are protected at all times.

 At The Law Offices of Daniel J. Miller, we aim to develop creative and amicable solutions, minimize the trauma of the divorce, and help you obtain the best possible outcome.
 With more than two decades of legal experience, our Virginia Beach divorce attorney can assess your situation and determine all of your available legal options in order to reach a divorce agreement which fulfills your needs.